ValentinMinder/catstagram/specs_report/README.md

 ### General Description

-Catstragram is a simple version of Instagram for photos of cats only.
+Catstagram is a simple version of Instagram for photos of cats only.
 It allows registered users to upload photos of cats, tag them and share them with all their friends, because sharing is caring ;3

 The more you share, the more views you get! :D

-Guests can see cats' photos and users' photos!
+Guests can see photos of specific cats or uploaded by specific users!
 And cats by categories, of course!

-Be cautious, if you upload anything else than a cat photo and you get reported too many times, the admins might ban you!
+Be cautious, if you upload anything other than a cat photo and you get reported too many times, the admins might ban you!

 ### Usecases